moritzstadler/acvi-med/README.md

 ## Build the container

 After cloning the repository and navigating to the folder containing the Dockerfile, you can use the following command to build the container.
-Depending on your local setup you might need to prepend the `sudo` command.
+Depending on your local setup you might need to prepend `sudo`.

 <pre><code>docker build -t vcfimport .</code></pre>